Expert advice

 Why Your House Still Smells After Cleaning

-If a clean house still smells, the cause is a soft-furnishing odour reservoir, carpet, mattress, couch or curtains, that surface cleaning cannot reach.
+If a clean house still smells, the cause is an odour reservoir deep in the carpet backing or underlay that surface cleaning cannot reach.
 Why air fresheners fail and how to fix it at the source.

 How Often Should You Deep Clean Your Whole Home?

-Deep-cleaning cadence by room: high-traffic carpets and the main couch every 6 to 12 months, mattresses every 6 to 12, low-traffic carpets and rugs every 12 to 18, tighter with pets, children or allergies.
+Deep-cleaning cadence by room: high-traffic carpet and the main living-room rug every 6 to 12 months, stairs and entrance lanes more often, low-traffic bedrooms every 12 to 18, tighter with pets, children or allergies.

 How Dirty Is Your Carpet, Really?